battleoverflow/DockDB/README.md

 # DockDB

-DockDB is a progressive Dockerfile repository created to store template Docker builds for [Shinigami](https://github.com/AzazelSoftware/shinigami).
+DockDB is a progressive Dockerfile repository created to store template Dockerfiles for [Shinigami](https://github.com/shinigamilib).

 The following images are currently supported: